 Requests for aid for a separate representative to appeal a decision made by QCAT for a child protection matter will be referred to a grants manager for consideration.

 Application received from preferred supplier or in-house practitioners

 Practitioners seeking a grant of legal assistance should electronically submit an application for aid via the Grants Online system along with:

 - A copy of the reasons for judgment

-- Details as to why an appeal is sought and what order is the applicant seeking, and
+- Details as to why an appeal is sought and what order is being sought, and

-- An opinion in relation to the applicant’s prospects of success.
+- An opinion in relation to prospects of success.

 The following documents are retained on file:

 The grant of aid for a separate representative to prepare/respond to an appeal of a QCAT decision to the district court is: